kazuhiro4949/SwiftUICatalog/README.md

 # SwiftUICatalog
 Minimum implementation and execution result for each api in SwiftUI

-This app refers to https://developer.apple.com/documentation/swiftui
+This iOS app refers to https://developer.apple.com/documentation/swiftui

 # Requirement
 - iOS 13+